Product Recommendations

 The majority of these lights are yellow, though the white (which have tinges of blue, purple, etc in them) are available through the same links.
 I prefer yellow because I keep my plants in my living spaces and we want to be able to co-exist with them.
 These lights are our everyday lighting – bar lighting for spaces near the ceiling, and bulbs in lamps around the room.
 I prefer the 2-foot bars, but the 1-foot and 4-foot are linked as well.

-(stronger/more full spectrum light than T5, has a purplish tinge – I leave these on when I won’t be in the room)
+These are stronger and more full spectrum light than T5, has a purplish tinge – I leave these on when I won’t be in the room because the color annoys me.
+They’re about 60% brighter than T5; not quite double strength.

 Bulbs